CalogeroZarbo/bioshield/README.md

 ### Training the model

 After executing the first part of `DataCreation.ipynb` you would have the file `gen_to_mol_tr.csv` and `gen_to_mol_ts.csv` in the root of the project.
-The model is being training using `DeepSpeed` on a workstation with the following specs:
-- 8 vCPU
-- 30GB RAM
-- 2xP100 16GB RAM

 The configurations can be found in `ds_config.json` .
 The trained model has 24 layers in total, 12 for the Encoder and 12 for the Decoder.
 The hidden layers dimension is 768 neurons, and take advantage of some tricks found in the Reformer Pytorch implementation like `Axial Embeddings` that works well with long sequences, and in order to reduce the memory impact `weight_tie` has been setted to `true` both for the layers weights as well as for the embeddings ones.
 For the same memory reason, the `ff_chunks` and the `attn_chunks` options has been used in order to feed in chunks the data in the model.

 The optimizer chosen was the Over9000 implementation of `RangersLars` (more info at https://github.com/mgrankin/over9000).
 Currently the activation function used is the default one, which is `GLUE`, but in the next training I will use `MISH` (more info at https://github.com/digantamisra98/Mish).

+#### First Attempt
+The model is being training using `DeepSpeed` on a workstation with the following specs:
+- 8 vCPU
+- 30GB RAM
+- 2xP100 16GB RAM

 This first training has been performed using only the first 50000 samples of the dataset.
 Full training will be performed on a much more powerful machine with 4x or 8x V100.
 Since in this initial try we have only 2 GPUs I choose 4 samples for each batch in order to parallelize them in 2 per GPU.